ajmal017/stock-advisor-software/README.md

 # Portfolio Manager
 ![Portfolio Manager Design](doc/portfolio-manager.png)

-The Portfolio Manager service is a component of the Stock Advisor system that actively manages a protfolio based on the output of the recommendation service.
+The Portfolio Manager service is a component of the Stock Advisor system that actively manages a portfolio based on the output of the recommendation service.
 The service is designed to run daily, and typically takes a few seconds to execute.
 When running in ECS, the service is scheduled to run daily at 11am EST, and will maintain a stock portfolio on the supplied TDAmeritrade account.

 ## Portfolio Manager Release Notes
 This is an initial version that offers the following features: